FabianCastellano/fabiancastellano.github.io/_tabs/about.md

 # About

 This page is a repository for my past/current proyecs, and a place to share my thoughts on technology, machine learning and other things.
-As this is new site, I'm still working on it, so it's not complete yet and it's a bit empty, I'm working on a few projects that I'll be posting here soon, but for now I've make sure this part is ready.
+It is also fairly new, and a work in progress, so it's not complete yet and it's a bit empty, I'm working on a few projects that I'll be posting here soon, but for now I've make sure this part is ready.

 ## So, who are you?